 On behalf of AWG, Jeffrey has been a central actor in the development, negotiation, and national ratification and implementation of the Cape Town Convention (CTC).
 He chaired the group that prepared the initial draft of the Aircraft Protocol, chairs the International Advisory Board for the CTC’s International Registry, and is the director of the Cambridge – UNIDROIT CTC academic project.
 He leads global projects promoting and assessing ratification of, and compliance with, CTC.
-He is responsible for AWG CTC compliance index (CTC compliance index).
+He is responsible for the AWG CTC compliance index (CTC compliance index).
 See https://ctc-compliance-index.awg.aero/

 Jeffrey is currently coordinating the development by AWG of the Global Aircraft Trading System (GATS), a fully electronic platform for the transfer of aircraft subject to leases.
 See www.e-gats.aero